github/licensed/docs/configuration.md

 1. the root of the local git repository, if run inside a git repository
 2. the current directory

+### Source paths

+A source path is the directory in which licensed should run to enumerate dependencies.
+This is often dependent on the project type, for example the bundler source should be run from the directory containing a `Gemfile` or `gems.rb` while the go source should be run from the directory containing an entrypoint function.

-### Source path glob patterns
+#### Using glob patterns

-The `source_path` property can use a glob path to share configuration properties across multiple application entrypoints.
+The `source_path` property can use one or more glob patterns to share configuration properties across multiple application entrypoints.

 For example, there is a common pattern in Go projects to include multiple executable entrypoints under folders in `cmd`.
 Using a glob pattern allows users to avoid manually configuring and maintaining multiple licensed application `source_path`s.
 Using a glob pattern will also ensure that any new entrypoints matching the pattern are automatically picked up by licensed commands as they are added.